Latent Heat vs. Sensible Heat

 When you can easily identify changes in sensible heat, you can respond quickly to manage the threat before it affects your equipment.
 Temperature monitoring is an important part of data center climate control.
 Installing in-rack or in-room temperature sensors can help you monitor your equipment more consistently.

-You can also combine smart temperature sensors with portable sensors for a more comprehensive solution.
+You can also combine smart temperature sensors with portable detectors for a more comprehensive solution.
 By requiring your staff to conduct periodic temperature checks, you can verify the readings on your wireless sensors and rest assured that everything is working as it should be.

 Control Humidity